-In the Jewish faith, a person who converts is considered to have been present in spirit when Moses came down with the Ten Commandments 4,000 years ago, even though that person’s ancestors were not physically there.
-In a non-religious version of this idea, once you took your oath of citizenship, you become present in spirit, along with all other Americans, at the defining events of your new nation’s history:
+In the Jewish faith, a person who converts is considered to have been present in spirit when Moses came down from Mount Sinai with the Ten Commandments 4,000 years ago, even though that person’s ancestors were not physically there.
+In a non-religious version of this idea, once you took your oath of citizenship, you became present in spirit, along with all other Americans, at the defining events of your new nation’s history:

-And the Danish immigrant who became an American today was present in spirit at Martin Luther King Junior’s “I Have a Dream” speech in 1963, even though his ancestors weren’t there either.
+- And the Romanian immigrant who became an American today was present in spirit at Martin Luther King Junior’s “I Have a Dream” speech in 1963, even though his ancestors weren’t there either.

 We welcome you as our newest countrymen.
 We entrust part of our nation’s future to you.
 We ask only that you love America, cherish America, honor her, protect her, embrace her, salute her, hold her dear.
 God bless you, and God bless America.